 The programs at UBAI are not currently accepted by the California Acupuncture Board.
 UBAI graduates are currently not eligible to take the California licensing exam.

-Currently, graduates of the Acupuncture Institute are licensed and working in 14 states: Connecticut, New York, New Jersey, Rhode Island, Florida, Washington, Hawaii, Pennsylvania, Tennessee, New Hampshire, Vermont, Massachusetts, Michigan, and Arizona.
-Graduates of the program are also practicing in Canada and Australia.
+Currently, graduates of the Acupuncture Institute are licensed and working in 14 states: Connecticut, New York, New Jersey, Rhode Island, Florida, Washington, Hawaii, Pennsylvania, Tennessee, New Hampshire, Vermont, Massachusetts, Maryland, Michigan, North Carolina, and Arizona.
+Graduates of the program are also practicing in Canada, Israel and Australia.